spharris/spharris.github.io/_posts/2016-02-29-error-messages.md

 }
 {% endhighlight %}

 That's fine, and it's certainly better than our original Tomcat error page.
-With this error message, however, your forcing the user to go back and examine their request to see what went wrong.
+With this error message, however, you're forcing the user to go back and examine their request to see what went wrong.
 If their code isn't well organized, or they just swapped their positions of `from` and `to` vertically when building their request, this could take a while for them to diagnose.
 We can do better.

 Instead of just telling them what went wrong, show them: